jadielam/scientific-workflows/README.md

 The workflow manager processes all the actions of the submitted workflow, starting from the leaf actions in a Breadth-First-Search (BFS) manner  If by analyzing the action it determines that the action needs to be computed, it calls the `prepareForComputation` procedure on that action.

 > `prepareForComputation` procedure:  The procedure first creates an action object P in the **WAITING** state and inserts it to the database.
-Also, for each children C of action P that also needs to be computed, the system marks C as depending on P on the database, so that P will need to wait for P results before being ready to be computed.
+Also, for each children C of action P that also needs to be computed, the system marks on the database that C is depending on P, so that P will need to wait for P results before being ready to be computed.
 At last, the procedure adds all the parents of the action P to the queue if they have not already being added.

 The *Workflow Manager* makes the determination if an action needs to be computed in the following way (pseudo code below):
 ```